Asanmed/node_rest_server/README.md

 }
 ```

-name, email, password, and role are required
+first_name, email, password, and role are required

-name: (REQUIRED) any string
+first_name: (REQUIRED) any string

+first_name: Any string

 email: (REQUIRED) must be a valid and UNIQUE email